c4spar/cliffy-manual/prompt/types/checkbox.md

 ### Child options

-An array of child options.
+The `options` option allows you to group options together.
+It accepts an array of child options, of which you can nest as many as you want.

 ```ts
 const title: Array<string> = await Checkbox.prompt({